Magnitude 7.0 Earthquake Shakes Alaska, Damaging Roads, Buildings

 This is what happened on the 6th floor of the Nesbett Courthouse during the Anchorage #earthquake.
 Both attorneys jumped under their desks.
 Evacuated the building after the shaking stopped. pic.twitter.com/dqHGPCv6XO— Heather Hintze (@HeatherHintze) November 30, 2018

-While same ramps to the airport are closed, the terminal is open, and flights are arriving and departing, the airport announced on Twitter.
-However, the Federal Aviation Administration says it has issued a groundstop and it's not clear when flights into Anchorage will resume.
+While some ramps to the airport are closed, the terminal is open, and flights are arriving and departing, the airport announced on Twitter.
+However, the Federal Aviation Administration says it has issued a groundstop, and it is not clear when flights into Anchorage will resume.

 The Trans Alaska Pipeline System has been shut down in the aftermath of the quake, and crews are assessing possible damage.